Nasdaq Listing Center FAQs

 Structured Product Application: How do I complete the Issue-Specific information section of the application?

 Expiration Date of Base Prospectus.
-The expiration date of the base prospectus must be within the last 12 months.
+Expiration Date of Base Prospectus must be within the next 12 months.

 First Listing Date.
 This date must be greater than today.
 This is the desired first trade date and is subject to change based on Staff's review.